Heidar (missile)

-Heidar Missile (موشک حیدر) is an Iranian air-to-ground missile which was unveiled on April 25, 2019 while it was installed on a Cobra helicopter.
-The maximum range of the missile is 12 kilometre.
+Heidar Missile (موشک حیدر) is an Iranian air-to-ground missile that was unveiled on April 25, 2019, while it was installed on a Cobra helicopter.
+The maximum range of the missile is 12-30 kilometers.

 "Heidar missile" is considered as a precise air-to-ground missile designed/made by Ministry of Defense and Armed Forces Logistics (Iran) and Islamic Republic of Iran Army Aviation.
 This missile is capable to be utilized against armored and ground-based targets, which are including enemy gatherings.
-This can pierce its target as deep as 1 meter and be fitted with diverse seeker systems, that would enable its deployment in various weather conditions.
+It can pierce its target as deep as 1 meter and be fitted with diverse seeker systems, that would enable its deployment in various weather conditions.